 Propagation of errors, approximation and interpolation, numerical integration, methods for the solution of equations, Runge-Kutta and predictor-corrector methods.
 Offered fall of even-numbered years.

-Prerequisite(s): MTH 2775 with a grade of (C) or higher, APM 2555 with a grade of (C) or higher and knowledge of a scientific programming language, or permission of the instructor.
+Prerequisite(s): MTH 2775 with a grade of (C) or higher, (APM 2555 with a grade of (C) or higher or APM 2559 with a grade of (C) or higher), and knowledge of a scientific programming language, or permission of the instructor.